la-haute-societe/craft-restrict-asset-delete/README.md

 ## Restrict Asset Delete Overview

-Want to prevent administrators from deleting a used asset?
+Want to prevent contributors from deleting a used asset?
 This plugin is for you!

 ## Using Restrict Asset Delete

-Once the plugin is activated, any attempt to delete an asset already linked to any entry will be refused.
-No configuration needed.
+Once the plugin is activated, any attempt to delete an asset already linked to any entry by an unauthorized user will be refused.

 > **Note:**
 > The plugin will not prevent linked assets within WYSIWYG editors fields from being deleted.

-## Restrict Asset Delete Roadmap

-* Add possiblity to disable the restriction per user (permissions)
+## Users Restriction

+The restriction can be set by using the relevant permission on a group or user level.

+> **Note:**
+> By default, users with `Admin` permission are allowed to skip the restriction.

 Brought to you by [![LHS Logo](resources/img/lhs.png) La Haute Société][lhs-site].